Icinga/ansible-playbooks/doc/getting-started.md

 `ansible-playbook site.yml -i inventory.ini`

 During the execution the role will take care of all the tasks required to install and configure Icinga2 Classic UI.
 Please take note that **icinga2-ansible-classic-ui** does not install Icinga2, and must be used after **icinga2-ansible-no-ui**.
-Here's a list of the tasks executed by **icinga2-ansible-classic-ui** role:

-* Install Icinga Classic UI on Debian OS family
-* Configure a password for icingaadmin user
-* Install Icinga Classic UI on RedHat OS family
-* Configure a password for icingaadmin user

 ### Setting up Icinga2 alongside Web UI